Debaditya-Som/LifeLine/README.md

     - **Postman:**  Used it to test the backend Spring Boot API (movie-api).

-    - **Docker: ** Used to containerise the server-side of the application
+    - **Docker:** Used to containerise the server-side of the application

+- ### Frontend:

+    - **React.js:**  Used for building a fast and dynamic frontend application.

+    - **JavaScript:** Enhances code quality and maintainability by introducing static typing to the codebase.

+    - **Tailwind CSS:** Enables rapid and responsive UI development with a utility-first CSS framework